 Under the two locus model, we allow for two unlinked (i.e. segregating independently of each other) diallelic loci, A and B. We denote the O allele as a at the A locus, and as b at the B locus, so as to distinguish between these two alleles, neither of which generates an antigen.
-Thus genotypes at the A locus can be AA, Aa, or aa, with genotype frequencies $p^2$ , 2pq and $q^2$ , where p is the proportion of allele p in the population, and q = 1 - p is the proportion of allele a.
-Similarly, genotypes at the B locus can be a0 by, with genotype frequencies a0, a1 and a2, given allele frequencies a3 and a4, respectively.
-Due to the dominance of a5 over a6 and a6 over a7 only those with a6 genotypes will belong to blood group O (no antigens).
+Thus genotypes at the A locus can be AA, Aa, or aa, with genotype frequencies p^2 , 2pq and q^2 , where p is the proportion of allele p in the population, and q = 1 - p is the proportion of allele a.
+Similarly, genotypes at the B locus can be a0 by, with genotype frequencies a0 consider a1 and a2 over a2 and a3 over a4 and a5 over a5 and a6 over a5 and a6 over a6 and a6 over a8 and a8 over a8 over a8 over a9 and a9 over a8 over a9 only those with a9 genotypes will belong to blood group O (no antigens).
 The number the genotype combinations which generate a particular blood group is generally larger than under the single locus model.
 The combinations, and their expected frequencies in the population, are given in the following table:

 Phenotype Genotypes Frequency Proportion

-A AAbb, Aabb 234 $(p^2 + 2pq)^$ :math: $t^2$
+A AAbb, Aabb 234 $(p^2 + 2pq)^$:math: t^2

-В aaBB, aaBb 261 $q^{2}$ (: $math$ : ' $s^{2}$ + $2st$ )
+В aaBB, aaBb 261 q^{2} (: $math$: ' s^{2} + $2st$)

 AB AABB, AABb, AaBB, AaBb 182 $(p^2 + 2pq)(s^2 + 2st)$

-O aabb 94 $q^2t^2$
+О aabb 94 q^2t^2

 The R script to fit this model is very similar to that of the single locus model.
 Note, however, that it does not feature the mxConstraint function.
 There are in fact two constraints, q=1-p and t=1-s, but these are trivial and easily dealt with using mxAlgebra statements.
-Although one might think that this approach would be suitable for the single locus model, in which r=1-p-q, a difficulty arises because there is no straightforward way to restrict $p+q\leq 1$ which is necessary for $r\geq 0$ .
+Although one might think that this approach would be suitable for the single locus model, in which r=1-p-q, a difficulty arises because there is no straightforward way to restrict $p+q\leq 1$ which is necessary for $r\geq 0$.
 Models specified so that an allele frequency can go negative during optimization are inherently fragile.
 A negative allele frequency would potentially result in negative likelihoods, and undefined log-likelihoods.
 Bounding the parameters to lie between 0.0 and 1.0 provides sufficient robustness to this potential problem.